 Scammers are everywhere, and Medicare scams can happen to anyone.
 The tips below can help you keep your personal information safe.

 Does your caller ID show a legitimate-looking phone number?
 Don’t be fooled.
-Scammers can spoof their number to make it look like the call is coming from a government agency or other known organization.
+Scammers can spoof (or fake) their number to make it look like the call is coming from a government agency or other known organization.
 Also, don’t be surprised if the caller has some basic information about you.
 With the internet, those details are easy to find today.
-If someone unfamiliar calls asking you for personal details, simply hang up. - Do not click on suspicious links: Criminals create fake email addresses to make it appear messages are coming directly from Medicare.
+If someone unfamiliar calls asking you for personal details, simply hang up. - Do not click on suspicious links: Criminals create fake email addresses to make it seem like their messages are coming directly from Medicare.
 These emails may send you to a website that looks authentic.
 Do not respond to unexpected emails or text messages or click on any links they contain—even if the communication looks real.

-If you need to update your information, log in to your Medicare account at Medicare.gov, call 1-800-MEDICARE (1-800-633-4227), or talk to a trusted advisor. - Do not be afraid of threats to terminate benefits: If you qualify for Medicare, your benefits will not be taken away for reasons like not signing up for a certain plan.
+If you need to update your information, log in to your Medicare account at Medicare.gov, call 1-800-MEDICARE (1-800-633-4227), or talk to a trusted advisor. - Do not be afraid of threats to terminate benefits: If you qualify for Medicare, your benefits will not be taken away for reasons scammers typically use: like not signing up for a certain plan.

 - Protect your medical records: Do not allow anyone but your doctor or other health care providers to review your personal medical information.